Demetrius Nathaniel Pitts Arrested For Planning July 4 Cleveland Terror Attack, According To FBI

 According to Reuters, a man who discussed triggering a bomb during Cleveland’s Fourth of July celebration was arrested Sunday by the FBI after an undercover agent managed to meet with him.
-According to Stephen Anthony, the FBI’s head agent in Cleveland, Demetrius Nathaniel Pitts told him the following.
+According to Stephen Anthony, the FBI’s head agent in Cleveland, Demetrius Nathaniel Pitts told him the following:

 “What would hit them in the core?… Blow up.
 Have a bomb.
 Blow up at the Fourth of July parade.”

-Anthony also told a news conference that the man was “willing to chop off hands and heads.”
-Demetrius N. Pitts, 48, of Maple Heights, also known as Abdur Raheem Rafeeq, has been charged with one count of attempting to provide material support to al-Qaeda, a designated foreign terrorist organization.
+Pitts’ plans included a strike at Voinovich Bicentennial Park, the site of the city’s annual fireworks display.
+Anthony also told a news conference that Pitts was “willing to chop off hands and heads.”
+Demetrius N. Pitts, 48, of Maple Heights, also known as Abdur Raheem Rafeeq and as Salahadeen Osama Waleed, has been charged with one count of attempting to provide material support to al-Qaeda, a designated foreign terrorist organization.

 Pitts also told special agent Anthony he wanted to kill military personnel and their families, and that he had planned another attack in Philadelphia where he previously lived.
 The plans allegedly included St. John’s Cathedral, as well as handing out remote control cars packed with explosives to children of military servicemembers.